 Lifestyle and home remedies

-Most diarrhea clears up on its own within a few days.
-To help you cope with your signs and symptoms until they go away, try to:
+Most diarrhea cases clear up on their own within a few days.
+To help you cope with your signs and symptoms until the diarrhea goes away, try to:

 Preventing viral diarrhea